canonical/snapcraft/docs/plugins.md

-# Extending Snapcraft: writing your own plugins
+# Write your own plugins

 Is Snapcraft missing support for your preferred build-system?
 Here's how you would add it!